Holy Trinity Church

-St John's Chapel, as it is known, is officially a 'Mission Hall'.
+St John's is officially a 'Mission Hall'.
 It was built in 1913 on a plot of land given by a local resident, Mr. Tuff.
 It is situated on the Loxwood Road, opposite the unnamed lane leading to the crossroads with Hornshill Lane.
 It is tucked away behind Church Cottage, a bungalow which was built at a later date.

 The Chapel was built for the workers of the Tismans Estate who were unable to attend services at the Parish Church on a Sunday due to their responsibilities on the estate.
 Unfortunately, the following year (1914) saw the outbreak of the First World War and many of the labourers on the Estate went off to war.